gajus/eslint-plugin-jsdoc/README.md

 could restrict it such that even types matching those strings would not need destructuring.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-contexts-9"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-contexts-11"></a>
 ##### <code>contexts</code>

-Set this to an array of strings representing the AST context where you wish the rule to be applied.
+Set this to an array of strings representing the AST context (or an object with `context` and `comment` properties) where you wish the rule to be applied.
 Overrides the default contexts (see below).
 May be useful for adding such as `TSMethodSignature` in TypeScript or restricting the contexts which are checked.

 See the ["AST and Selectors"](#eslint-plugin-jsdoc-advanced-ast-and-selectors) section of our README for more on the expected format.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-checkconstructors-2"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-checkconstructors-2"></a>
 ##### <code>checkConstructors</code>

 A value indicating whether `constructor`s should be checked.
 Defaults to `true`.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-checkgetters-2"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-checkgetters-2"></a>
 ##### <code>checkGetters</code>

 A value indicating whether getters should be checked.
 Defaults to `false`.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-checksetters-2"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-checksetters-2"></a>
 ##### <code>checkSetters</code>

 A value indicating whether setters should be checked.
 Defaults to `false`.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-checkdestructured-1"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-checkdestructured-1"></a>
 ##### <code>checkDestructured</code>

 Whether to require destructured properties.
 Defaults to `true`.

-<a name="eslint-plugin-jsdoc-rules-require-param-options-26-checkdestructuredroots"></a>
+<a name="eslint-plugin-jsdoc-rules-require-param-options-28-checkdestructuredroots"></a>
 ##### <code>checkDestructuredRoots</code>

 Whether to check the existence of a corresponding `@param` for root objects